-Since January 1, 2023, there have been no related party transactions except as described below.
+Since January 1, 2024, there have been no related party transactions except as described below.

 Jason Karkus, President of Nebula Genomics, a wholly-owned subsidiary of the Company, since January 2024, and prior to that Executive Vice President and Co-Chief Operations Officer of ProPhase Diagnostics, Inc., a wholly-owned subsidiary of the Company, is the son of Ted Karkus, our Chairman and Chief Executive Officer.
-For 2023, Mr. Jason Karkus received an annual base salary of \$200,000, a bonus of \$300,000 for his significant contributions related to the growth of ProPhase Diagnostics, Inc., a \$7,800 vehicle allowance, and a \$20,800 matching contribution in the Company's 401(k) defined contribution plan.
-He also received stock options with a value of \$150,000 that vest in four equal installments starting on the grant date.
+For 2024, Mr. Jason Karkus received an annual base salary of \$320,000, a bonus of \$100,000 for his significant contributions related to the growth of ProPhase Diagnostics, Inc. and Nebula Genomics, Inc., a \$7,800 vehicle allowance, and a \$16,800 matching contribution in the Company's 401(k) defined contribution plan.
+He also received stock options with a value of \$1,2200,000 in 2024 that vest in four equal installments starting on the grant date.
 The compensation paid to Mr. Karkus was approved by the Company's compensation committee and audit committee.